ApiLogicServer/Docs/docs/index.md

 And, you'll need to create your Admin App.

-And, you'll need to create your logic.
+And, you'll need to create your updata APIs... *and their logic.*

 Microservice automation does all of this, automatically.
 It's a complete system, ready to run.
 </details>